Kathryn Heivilin, CPIA, RBP

 Standards of Care for Specific Pathogen Free Animals:

-- Specific pathogen free animals are mice that are free of pathogens listed and tested for during sentinel serology.
+pathogen freeanimals are mice that are free of pathogens listed and tested for during sentinel serology.

 - The LAR Attending Veterinarian and IACUC have established that ALL mice housed or entering the Skaggs Building animal facilities will be maintained under specific pathogen free (SPF or modified SPF) conditions.
 The rationale for this decision is based on: